mg-logo

 • Return or exchange the tree if you find warty or rotting roots.

-• For bare root trees, spread the roots out and dig a hole twice as wide as the roots, but no deeper than the root ball.
+• For bare-root trees, spread the roots out and dig a hole twice as wide as the roots, but no deeper than the root ball.

-• For a tree in a container, dig a hole twice as wide as the container, but no deeper than root ball.
+• For a tree in a container, dig a hole twice as wide as the container, but no deeper than the root ball.

 • Use a gopher basket to protect roots.